sciai-lab/covid-if-annotations/README.md

 3. select the pen tool and paint on top of other cells to re-assign their pixels to the cell whose color you picked.
 I painted and my cell got better (what do I know, I'm not a cell biologist.
 At least it's now different).

 <img src="./img/segmentation_3.png" alt="Segmentation" style="width: 70vw; min-width: 330px;">
-4. To see the changes you have made to the segmentation in the "infected-vs-control" and "cell-outlines", press "u".
+4. To see the changes you have made to the segmentation in the "infected-vs-non-infected" and "cell-outlines", press "u".
 5. Now what if you want to paint a new cell that we missed?
 Press "n" on your keyboard to activate a new, unused label.
 Then paint your  new cell.
 Done!

 Keep going until you have all the cells labeled and all segmentation errors fixed.